 3. Do you want to hold UMA for the long term?

-Buying UMA and holding it for long periods of time to speculate on price increases has different considerations to trading UMA in a short timescale.
+Holding UMA for long periods of time to speculate on price increases has different considerations to trading UMA in a short timescale.
 Find out more about these considerations below.

 Considerations for a long term investment strategy